ubiquity/.github/profile/README.md

 ### Happy Holidays From Ubiquity DAO!

-Everyone is welcome to contribute by joining our [DevPool](https://dao.ubq.fi/devpool).
+Everyone is welcome to contribute by joining the [DevPool](https://dao.ubq.fi/devpool).